johnshizhu/ML_from_scratch/README.md

 - Support Vector Machines
 - Neural Networks

-All code is tested using python unittest
+Dependencies:
+- unittest
+- numpy

 This Project is built to deliver a education-based practical application of ML approaches, not to be the fastest/most efficient implementation.